Abigale666/PRNet/README.md

     No additional processing of the imagse is required when you use the PRNet, please put the pending images into the `./data/TestDataset/` and further just run `MyTest.py` to generate the final prediction map in `save_path`.

-## 4. Citation

-Please cite our paper if you find the work useful:

-    @inproceedings{Wang2022Camouflage,
-  	    title={Camouflaged insect segmentation using progressive refinement network}, author={Wang, Jing and Hong, Minglin and Hu, Xia and Li, Xiaolin and Huang, Shiguo and Wang, Rong and Zhang.
-Feiping}, booktitle={Methods in Ecology and Evolution}, year={2022}
-	}

-## 5. License

-The source code is free for research and education use only.
-Any commercial use should get formal permission first.

 ---